UK North Sea firm Ithaca Energy presses ahead with London listing

 Ithaca, which produced about 66,700 barrels of oil equivalent per day (boed) in the first half of the year, is targeting a free float of at least 10% of its issued share capital and expects to be eligible for inclusion in the FTSE UK indices.

-Proceeds of the share sale will be deployed to pay down the company's debt, with owner Delek looking to cut its stake based on the overall amount of the gross proceeds raised while remaining a controlling shareholder.
+Proceeds of the share sale will be used to pay down the company's debt, with owner Delek looking to cut its stake while remaining a controlling shareholder.

 Goldman Sachs GS.N and Morgan Stanley MS.N are joint global co-ordinators on the deal while HSBC HSBA.L, Jefferies JEF.N and Bank of America BAC.N are joint bookrunners, with ING INGA.AS acting as co-lead manager.